-I've been living with tinnitus (ringing in the ears) for nearly 8 years of my life, and it always surprises me that people are totally oblivious to it when I reference it.
-It concerns me somewhat, because everyone is susceptible to this life-altering condition, and no one seems to take it seriously.
+I've been living with tinnitus (ringing in the ears) for nearly eight years of my life, and it always surprises me that people are totally oblivious to it when I reference it.
+It concerns me somewhat because everyone is susceptible to this life-altering condition, and no one seems to take it seriously.

-My heart started racing because I couldn't get away from this pitch of a sound.
-It was a pitch which I always describe to others as maddening.
-The first few days I felt I was going insane.
+My heart started racing because I couldn't get away from the pitch of the sound.
+It was a pitch that I always describe to others as maddening.
+The first few days, I felt I was going insane.
 I couldn't focus on anything except for this phantom noise that was reverberating inside my skull.

 I booked an emergency appointment with an otolaryngologist.
-He came to the conclusion, "You have tinnitus, you'll have to learn to live with it."
-I was abhorred with his bedside manner.
+He came to the conclusion, "You have tinnitus; you'll have to learn to live with it."
+I abhorred his bedside manner.
 It was clear to me that he's never had tinnitus and/or he's just a paycheck doctor.
 This article entails how I coped with tinnitus and how I refused to let it destroy my mind.

-You have tinnitus, you'll have to learn to live with it.— Insensitive Otolaryngologist
+You have tinnitus, you'll have to learn to live with it.

 What Is Tinnitus?

 The perceived noise varies in pitch, tone, and overall loudness.
 Tinnitus is generally worsened in a quiet environment.
-For me personally, I can never be within an enclosed space, without some ambient noise helping in taking the focus off the ringing inside my head.
+Personally, I can never be within an enclosed space without some ambient noise helping in taking the focus off the ringing inside my head.
 Additionally, sleep is next to impossible without a fan running in the background of my sleeping space, and I'm hardly alone.

-It is estimated that 50-60 million people living in the United States are afflicted with tinnitus.
-Most tinnitus sufferers are fortunate if their tinnitus's severity is mild and therefore easily ignored.
+It is estimated that 50 to 60 million people living in the United States are afflicted with tinnitus.
+Most tinnitus sufferers are fortunate if its severity is mild and therefore easily ignored.
 In gradually more severe and chronic cases, it moves from being a mere annoyance to a life-altering frustration that can adversely affect one's quality of life.

 Many chronic sufferers find it hard to concentrate during the day and deal with attempting to sleep through the night.
-These difficulties lead to other hardships, such as increased stress, strains relationships at work, also with friends and family.
+These difficulties lead to other hardships, such as increased stress, strained relationships at work, and with friends and family.
 Also, individuals that have tinnitus are very prone to physiological and psychological distress.

 Often, tinnitus can be accompanied by "Hyperacusis," which is heightened sensitivity to sound.
-People with any degree of hearing loss will inevitably find the ravages of tinnitus more serious, because, with lack of exterior noises to help mask the tinnitus.
-The perception of their ringing will feel even more prominent, and inescapable.
+People with any degree of hearing loss will inevitably find the ravages of tinnitus more serious because of the lack of exterior noises to help mask the tinnitus.
+The perception of their ringing will feel even more prominent and inescapable.
 There are people who are entirely deaf but still suffer from the noise inside their heads.